DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 # Tutorial 7

-**1. Differentiate the following terms/concepts:**
+### 1. Differentiate the following terms/concepts:
-a.
-Primacy and recency effects
+**a.
+Primacy and recency effects**

-- Primacy effect is the tendency to reply on information that comes first when making an assessment, whereas
-- Recency effect is the tendency to rely on the most recent information when making an assessment
+A  primacy  effect  is  the  tendency  to  rely  on  information  that  comes  first  when  making  an assessment, whereas a recency effect is the tendency to rely on the most recent information when making an assessment.

 ### b.
 Salience and availability